joatmon08/ansible-runner/README.md

 hosts.
 You may need to mount the private keys.
 The example below assumes you are using Vagrant hosts.
     ```
-     docker run -d -p 8080:8080 -v ovs-vagrant/ssh-config:/root/.ssh/config -v \    ovs-vagrant/.vagrant/machines:/root/ovs-vagrant/.vagrant/machines ansible-runner:latest
+     docker run -d -p 8080:8080 -v vagrant/ssh-config:/root/.ssh/config -v \    vagrant/.vagrant/machines:/root/vagrant/.vagrant/machines ansible-runner:latest
     ```
-1. You can also use the docker-compose.yaml to create and mount the ansible-runner container.
-It assumes that the Vagrantfile is located at ovs-vagrant.
+1. You can also use the docker-compose.yaml as a sample to create and mount the playbooks.